lmogil/predictDB_mesa_peer_pc_combos/README.md

 3./en_v7/dbs will have the new db files for running models with PrediXcan

-4./en_v7/model_training/scripts/ has all the scripts needed to run elastic net and generate models from mesa<br />
-  -There are three files needed to run combos adjust these to run models accordingly
+4./en_v7/model_training/scripts/ has all the scripts needed to run elastic net and generate models from mesa -There are three files needed to run combos adjust these to run models accordingly
     1. mesa_pops2.txt
     2. mesa_peers.txt